subhk/ContourDynamics.jl/docs/src/examples/beta_plane_vortex_drift.md

 ``\omega_0 = 5``, and ``n_\beta = 50`` beta contours.
 The paper used CASL with
 Table 1 parameters ``\bar n_h = 512``, ``m_g = 2``, and
 ``\delta = 10^{-3}``, and ran to ``t = 28``.
-This package example is direct contour dynamics with reference-staircase subtraction, not the full CASL algorithm.
+This package example is direct contour dynamics with the analytic beta-plane correction, not the full CASL algorithm.

 Run the default demonstration with: